... ask the root question!

 Field tip from Tig:

 Avoid 'topping' - it's harmful and unnecessary.
-Always prune with purpose, not panic.
+Always prune with a plan and purpose, not panic.

 WHY soil management/fertilization?